NicoKleinschmidt/entityboard-go-adapter/README.md

 - update: {Name string, Data object}: Updates the data of the item.
 This command only needs to be implemented, when the UPDATE action is defined on the type.

 - delete: Deletes the item.
 This command only needs to be implemented, when the DELETE action is defined on the type.

+- apply-settings: {Settings}: Applies the settings passed as the noun.
+The plugin can respond in 3 ways: no response -> nothing happens, "reload" -> the server will reload all items or "restart" -> the server will stop and restart the plugin.
+(Does not use ItemType or Id fields)

+- get-settings: {Settings}: Get the current settings.
+(Does not use ItemType or Id fields)

+- get-enum: identifier: Get the possible values for the specified enum identifier.
+(Does not use ItemType or Id fields)